TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Quality metrics
 ~~~~~~~~~~~~~~~
 Diachromatic outputs a text file with the quality metrics for each run.
-The interpretation of the individual metrics is
-as follows.
+The following texts provides possible interpretations
+of these quality metrics and exemplary numbers for the `CTCF depletion Hi-C datasets of Nora et al. 2017`_.

+.. _CTCF depletion Hi-C datasets of Nora et al. 2017: https://www.ncbi.nlm.nih.gov/pubmed/2852575

 Percentage of uniquely mapped pairs
 -----------------------------------

 Percentage of truncated input read pairs that were paired, i.e. both reads were uniquely mapped to the genome.
-Typical values range between 40% and 60%.
+For the CTCF depletion datasets, percentages range from 48.54% to 56.66%.

 Hi-C pair duplication rate (HPDR)